The Certificate in Advanced Wilderness Therapeutic Approaches

 This is not just a certificate of attendance handed out by a training organisation.
 It is a unique, externally accredited Qualification to Certificate grade, under the Customised Qualifications framework.

 The Training Structure:

-Working with children in the UK
+Working with vulnerable adults and children in the UK

 Training is completed only when both training weeks have been fully attended, and final Portfolios and Impact Assessment Reports have been submitted.
 These will be marked, and may be Externally Quality Audited.